galastrostats/general/git-tutorial/00-contents.md

 ### Source

-This tutorial was adapted from [Software Carpentry's](http://software-carpentry.org/) [Version control with git](http://swcarpentry.github.io/git-novice/) under a [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
+This tutorial was adapted from [Software Carpentry's](http://software-carpentry.org/) [Version control with git](http://swcarpentry.github.io/git-novice/) and Software Carpentry's branching lesson as provided by [erdavenport](https://github.com/erdavenport/git-lessons), both under a [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

 ## 4. Additional Resources